 - Remain focused: The first couple of sale days you will not want to bring kids or strollers.
 Baby wearing is allowed, and there is a breastfeeding room if needed.
 But seriously, focus is needed those first couple of days.

-- Managing larger items: Bring a large bag to use for desired items.
-If your hands get full, there is a hold table in the corner of the Expo Hall, just look for the sign or ask a volunteer.
+- Managing larger items: Bring a large bag or even a laundry basket to use for desired items.
+If your hands get full, you can set your laundry basket on the floor while you sift through clothes or there is a hold table in the corner of the Expo Hall, just look for the sign or ask a volunteer.

 - Go back for discounts: There is a benefit to shopping on the last two days of the sale as Friday is 25% off day and Saturday most items are 50% off.
 Look for the star on the tag to signify it qualifies.
 From experience, most items do.